-Effective Spring 2013, the Waiver Standards for the Penn State Mandatory Insurance Requirement wil change in accordance with the Affordable Care Act (ACA).
+Effective January 1, 2013, the Waiver Standards for the Penn State Mandatory Insurance Requirement changed in accordance with the Affordable Care Act (ACA).
 International students that were previously approved for a Health Insurance Waiver need to review the new waiver standards.
-It is very possible that your current health insurance policy may not meet the new waiver standards beginning Spring 2013.
+It is very possible that the health insurance policyused in 2012/2013 may not meet the new waiver standards.

 If you already have a health insurance policy, you must demonstrate proof of insurance for you (and any accompanying dependents: spouse and/or children) by submitting a waiver application to Student Health Insurance.